 This site provides information about what you can do and how you can find medical, legal, and psychological assistance if you are a victim of rape, attempted rape, or any other type of sexual violence.
 The information will also enable you to help a friend who has been victimized.

-Sexual violence is a very serious concern on college campuses in this country, including California State University, Northridge.
-The California State University, Northridge Department of Police Services, wants you to report this crime.
+Sexual assault is a very serious concern on college campuses in this country, including California State University, Northridge.
+The California State University, Northridge Department of Police Services wants you to report this crime.
 We are your university police department and we care about your safety.
 We pledge the following in exchange:

 - We will meet with you privately, at a time and campus location of your choice, to take your report.
 We will treat you and your situation with courtesy, sensitivity, dignity, understanding and professionalism.
 We will have a female officer available upon request whenever possible.

 - Our police officers will not prejudge you, and you will not be blamed for what occurred.
-If you are not sure if you wish for your case to go forward towards prosecution of your assailant, you may explore your options and decide at a later time.
+If you are not sure if you wish for your case to go forward towards prosecution of your assailant, you may explore your options with us and decide at a later time.
 You are not obligated for prosecution of your assailant simply because you have reported the crime to the CSUN police.
 What you ultimately do is up to you!